?

 The Hospital Palliative Care Team can provide relief, comfort, information and expertise in a number of different ways, including:

-- Emotional and spiritual support for you and your family/ whānau.
-Serious illness can be frightening and sad; sometimes thoughts and feelings are troublesome.
+• Emotional and spiritual support for you and your family/ whānau.
+Serious illness can be frightening and can open up lots of emotions; sometimes thoughts and feelings can be troublesome.
 Having someone to talk with can often make a major difference

 With your consent, your hospital/ward team sends a referral to the team who will come and visit you on the hospital ward as soon as this is possible.
 You may ask to see someone from the Hospital Palliative Care Team; your ward team or nurse can arrange a referral.